CMS HCD Guidebook- A Research Driven Redesign

 As our HCDU team gathered feedback from other teams in MACBIS and reflected on our service offerings, we agreed that the HCD guidebook could be more relevant, more accessible, and feature more tailored content for its audience.

-In September 2023, my colleagues and I on the HCDU team began the process of transforming the HCD Guidebook.
+In September 2023, my colleagues (Chris Oliver, Paul Weiss, Rebecca Bruno, Kit Miklik, Laura Blumenthal, Charnell McQueen) and I on the HCDU team began the process of transforming the HCD Guidebook.

 Research & Iteration Process